sungsoo-ahn/2025/_posts/2025-04-28-feature-geometry.md

 ---

-For an explicit example of a causal inner product, they consider the *whitening transformation* using the covariance matrix of the unembedding vectors as follows:
+For an explicit example of a causal inner product, they consider the *whitening transformation* using the covariance matrix of the unembedding vectors as follows <d-cite key="park2024linearrepresentationhypothesisgeometry"></d-cite>:

 $$
 g(y) = \text{Cov}(\gamma)^{-1/2} (\gamma(y) - \mathbb{E}[\gamma])